War in Ukraine compounds hunger in East Africa

 And in Ethiopia, where a civil war has impeded aid delivery into the northern Tigray region, food insecurity is more widespread than at any time in the last six years.
 The first food aid to Tigray in three months arrived Friday.

-Now the war in Ukraine is making the crisis even worse by raising the price of grains, fuel and fertiliser.
+Now the war in Ukraine is making the crisis even worse by raising the price of grains, fuel and fertilizer.

 Russia and Ukraine are some of the region’s top suppliers of agricultural commodities such as wheat, soybeans and barley.
 At least 14 African countries import half of their wheat from Russia and Ukraine, according to the Food and Agriculture Organization.
 Eritrea depends on them entirely for its wheat imports.